 The DNC Environment and Climate Crisis Council, a permanent entity of the DNC, was established to push the Democratic Party to take bold and urgent action addressing the climate crisis and other environmental issues.
-The Council is recommending a sweeping set of policies for inclusion in the new four-year 2020 Democratic Party platform, which will be approved at the August convention.
+The Council is recommending a sweeping set of policies for the Democratic Party.